brycegoh/hmpoc/readme.md

 ```
 Access the application at `http://localhost:3001/`

 > **Note:** This project uses Supabase's free tier, which may pause after periods of inactivity.
-Please notify us if you encounter connection issues.
+Please notify me if you encounter connection issues.

 > **Note:** I am using free credits for Linkedin extraction, Gemini and google text embedding models.
 So, I might run out of free credits...
 Just ping me over email lol.